 And Johnson brought others into the dance.
 He circulated his art amongst a group of friends and those he wanted to see his work, originally as a strategy for exhibiting without a gallery.
 Johnson created what he described as ‘a game of ping pong’, often instructing recipients to add to and send on his mailings, either to specific people or back to him.
 This furthered the indeterminacy of his images, introducing one person to another (or introducing an image to an audience of one through the mailbox) in a way analogous to the meeting of fragments in a collage.

 ‘Ray Johnson.
-Please Add to & Return’ was the largest exhibition to date of Johnson's work in Europe.
-Significantly, it represented Johnson's mailings, objects he regarded as gifts and thus contrary to the market, equally with the collage works he made for gallery exhibition between 1966 and 1973.
-Also included were the collages he subjected to a seemingly endless process of reworking and overlaying, which were found signed with multiple dates and neatly arranged in his house at the time of his death.
+Please Add to & Return’ will be the largest exhibition to date of Johnson's work in Europe.
+Significantly, it will represent Johnson's mailings, objects he regarded as gifts and thus contrary to the market, equally with the collage works he made for gallery exhibition between 1966 and 1973.
+Also included will be the collages he subjected to a seemingly endless process of reworking and overlaying, which were found signed with multiple dates and neatly arranged in his house at the time of his death.

 This exhibition would not have been possible without the generous participation of the Estate of Ray Johnson at Richard L. Feigen & Co. and William S. Wilson.